What is a Facet Joint Block?

 To help you understand the facet joint block injection procedure as best as possible, we've provided some answers to the most common questions we're asked about it:

 When can I return to normal activities?
 Typically, you can return to work the next day.
-Doctor Saqib Siddiqui will provide specific recommendations after your treatment.
+Dr. Saqib Siddiqui will provide specific recommendations after your treatment.

 If you're interested in diagnosing and treating your pain with a facet joint block injection, call (210) 963-7093 or schedule a consultation online today!